Lorenzo978/llvm-cot/README.md

 # Example with blowfish:
 ./compile.sh blowfish.c
 ```
 This will automatically compile the pass, apply the correct transformations before our pass is executed and finally execute the generate program.
-In the build folder, after running the script the following files appear:
+In the build folder, after running the script the following files will appear:
 - `output.ll`: IR code with our pass applied
 - `output.s`: Assembly file for ARM Cortex M4 architecture
 - `filename_exec`: executable

 The other `ll` files are the intermediate files needed before `output.ll` is generated.